 Tackling a home improvement project yourself can be incredibly rewarding, but crawl space encapsulation is a demanding job that requires specific expertise.
 Working in a dark, cramped, and often dirty environment is physically challenging.
 A proper installation involves more than just laying down a liner; it requires correctly sealing vents, insulating walls, and integrating a dehumidifier to control the air.
 If any step is done incorrectly, the entire system can fail, trapping moisture instead of blocking it.
 Getting a professional assessment first can save you a lot of time, effort, and potential headaches down the road.

-How to Hire a Pro and Maintain Your System
+Finding a Pro and Keeping Your System Healthy

 Once your crawl space is encapsulated, the work isn’t quite over.
 To get the most out of your investment, you’ll want to partner with the right team from the start and know how to keep the system in top shape for years to come.
 Here’s how you can find a great contractor and what you need to know about long-term maintenance.